September 2016 North Korean nuclear test: Yield estimates

 According to South Korean and Japanese estimates, the nuclear yield was equivalent to about 10 kilotons of TNT (10 kt), generating about a 5.3 magnitude seismic shock.
 This would make the explosion the largest North Korean nuclear test until a follow-up test in 2017.

 Jeffrey Lewis of the California-based Middlebury Institute of International Studies told Reuters that the blast is estimated to be at least 20 to 30 kt.
 The article has since been republished by some international media outlets.
 Such a yield would make the blast more powerful than that of the Little Boy atomic bomb dropped on Hiroshima in 1945.

 The German Federal Institute for Geosciences and Natural Resources has initially estimated the yield as 25 kt.

 The Japanese military dispatched two Kawasaki T-4 aircraft fitted with special containers to measure airborne radioactivity.

-On 10 September 2016, the academics from University of Science and Technology of China have released their findings based on seismic results and concluded that the Nuclear Test Location is at 41°17'54.60N, 129°4'40.80E on 00:30:01.366 UTC which is only a few hundred meters apart from the previous 3 tests (2009, 2013 and January 2016) with the estimated yield at 17.8 ±5.9 kt (An estimated yield between 11.9 kt to 23.7kt).
+On 10 September 2016, academics from the University of Science and Technology of China released their findings based on seismic results; they concluded that the Nuclear Test Location is at 41°17'54.60N, 129°4'40.80E on 00:30:01.366 UTC, only a few hundred meters apart from the previous three tests (2009, 2013 and January 2016) with the estimated yield at 17.8 ±5.9 kt (An estimated yield between 11.9 kt to 23.7kt).

 In August 2017, Siegfried S. Hecker, former director of the Los Alamos National Laboratory, estimated yield as between 15 and 25 kilotons.

 North Korean response

-The North Korea state media did not immediately announce the test, instead showing archive footage of the country's founder, Kim Il Sung, as well as of his son and former leader Kim Jong Il.
+The North Korea state media did not immediately announce the test, instead showing archive footage of the country's founder, Kim Il Sung, as well as of his son and successor Kim Jong Il.

 By 13:50 Pyongyang Standard Time, state media KCNA confirmed that this was the fifth nuclear test and that the "warhead can be mounted to a missile".